ericmtang/kid-chores-full-stack/client/README.txt

 README

-This project was created as practice working with React Native and Redux for my NuCamp coding bootcamp Front End course series.
+This project was created as practice working with the MERN stack (using React Native) for my NuCamp coding bootcamp Full Stack course series.
 I wanted to have the project to have a practical application.
 Keeping track of my child's behavior / consquences was hard to do day in and day out, so I decided to create an app to do this.

 Technologies / Modules used:
+- React Native
+- Node
+- Express
+- Mongo / Mongoose
-- React Native and Redux (with Persist)
+- Redux (with Persist)
+- Websockets (Socket.io)
+- RESTful Web Services

 Possible Future Enhancements:
 - More graphics / icons